Solving the World’s Biggest Problems

 3. Good Health & Well-Being

 For her U.N.
-Millennium Fellowship project, Isabel Adamus ’22 drew similarities from impacts of the 1918 Spanish Flu pandemic on socioeconomic classes to the COVID pandemic.
-Adamus says the project is inspiring the way she applies her degree in biochemistry/molecular biology to improve health for everyone.
+Millennium Fellowship project, biochemistry/molecular biology and anthropology double major Isabel Adamus ’22, who’s minoring in global health, drew similarities from impacts of the 1918 Spanish Flu pandemic on socioeconomic classes to the COVID pandemic.
+Adamus says the project is inspiring the way she applies her degrees to improve health for everyone.

 4. Quality Education